Leipziger Jahresausstellung: History

 In 1910, the Verein Bildender Künstler Leipzig (e.V.) held its first annual exhibition in the Städtisches Kaufhaus.
 The following concern was pursued with it:

 In order to realise the annual presentation, Max Klinger and other Leipzig artists as well as art lovers founded the "Verein Leipziger Jahresausstellung e.V." on 15 January 1912.
 The association was chaired by Max Klinger and the sculptor Johannes Hartmann.
-In the 1912 show, which took place in the Städtischer Handelshof at Grimmaische Straße 1, over 200 German and European artists exhibited paintings and sculptures.
+In the 1912 show, which took place in the Städtischer Handelshof at Grimmaische Strasse 1, over 200 German and European artists exhibited paintings and sculptures.
 Among them were many well-known names of the art now celebrated as classical modernism.
 Participants included, among others Ernst Barlach, Max Beckmann, Franz Hofer, Käthe Kollwitz, Claude Monet, Wilhelm Lehmbruck, Max Liebermann, Henri Matisse, Max Pechstein, Pablo Picasso, Pierre-Auguste Renoir, Auguste Rodin and Max Slevogt participated in the exhibition with one or more works.
 The last of these exhibitions took place in 1927.